bitcoin-api/bitcoin-api/README.md

 **Project Roadmap**

 In the future, a counter which displays the sum of all EnviroWithdraw contributions ever made by all users will be created.
-Also, more data display on EnviroWithdraw contributions for users who want to have a public record of their contributions.
+Also, more data display on EnviroWithdraw contributions for users who want to have public records of their contributions.

 ---